sn4k3/Updatum/README.md

 **Notes:**

-- The `AssetRegexFilter` can also be used for the same porpose, but it is not recommended.
+- The `AssetRegexPattern` can also be used for the same porpose, but it is not recommended.
 </details>

 <details>
 <summary>How to listen for the download progress</summary>

 ### Listen for the download progress